 During my almost three decades of providing professional advice to HNW individuals, I have observed a disturbing phenomenon.
 Some – thankfully not my clients – look for the benefits of a back-up plan for themselves and their families, but want to skirt the tax obligations which may go with it.
 A case in point is Residence by Investment and/or Citizenship by Investment programs that come with the obligation to pay tax on world-wide income.
 Despite having ample opportunity to do pre-immigration tax avoidance planning (which is legal), some individuals decided that their tax plan would simply be to “not disclose”.
 In other words, to engage in tax evasion (which is not legal).
 As I will discuss below, this evasion took a variety of forms including non-disclosure of overseas income and non-disclosure of overseas assets or bank accounts.

-Non-Disclosure of Income
+1. Immigrant Tax Evasion and Non-Disclosure of Income

 These evaders understood that almost all taxing jurisdictions relied on “self-reporting” of non-domestic international income.
 And they believed – or hoped – that since few tax authorities audited or challenged self-declarations, their false ones would get through.
 As a result, it became known that that this approach, though blatantly illegal, gave them a pretty good chance of reducing or completely avoiding paying the full tax bill for the status they had acquired.
 In short…it worked!
 Unfortunately for them, the situation has now changed dramatically and will no longer work!

-Non-Disclosure of Accounts
+2. Immigrant Tax Evasion and Non-Disclosure of Accounts

 This is where HNW individuals from the US and other high tax countries opened “secret” undisclosed Swiss bank accounts in order to evade tax.
 This approach worked for many decades…until it stopped working in 2006.
 Thats when the UBS Whistleblower Case blew up.